argoproj/argo-cd/docs/user-guide/projects.md

 ## Configuring Global Projects

-Global projects can be configured to provide configurations that other projects can inherited.
+Global projects can be configured to provide configurations that other projects can inherit from.

-For example, global project can be configured to have a namespace allowed resource list.
-All projects, which match `matchExpressions` specified in `argocd-cm` ConfigMap, inherit the namespace allowed resource list from the global project.
+Projects, which match `matchExpressions` specified in `argocd-cm` ConfigMap, inherit the following fields from the global project:
+* namespaceResourceBlacklist
+* namespaceResourceWhitelist
+* clusterResourceBlacklist
+* clusterResourceWhitelist
+* SyncWindows

 Configure global projects in `argocd-cm` ConfigMap:
 ```yaml